 - c.
 Last for at least seven days.
 The seven days are calculated excluding the day of arrival but including the day of departure; - d.
 Comprise of an academic, cultural and social programme.
 The academic programme shall comprise of at least 20 hours of lectures followed by workshops or any other interactive activities, which deepen and emphasise different areas of the lecture.
 The minimum academic programme shall not include an obligatory extra time to revise the lectures and prepare for the next lessons.
 If the duration of the ELSA Law School exceeds seven days, the total academic programme shall be prolonged by four hours per each extra day; - e.
-Be organised in a close co-operation of an academic or institutional partner who shall ensure the quality of the academic programme.
-The academic or institutional partner shall be a law faculty, public institution, law firm or any other legal entity which is entitled to provide education, professional legal services, or otherwise associated professionals in a particular field of law;
+Be organised in a close co-operation of an academic or institutional partner who shall ensure the academic quality of the event whose information shall be transmitted to ELSA International by filling in the academic partner form.
+The academic or institutional partner shall be a law faculty, public institution, law firm or any other legal entity which is entitled to provide education, professional legal services, or otherwise associated professionals in a particular field of law; - f.
+Be regulated by a hosting agreement duly signed by all parties involved.